NiklasBorglund/niklasnotes-blog/posts/weekly-notes-2026-03-09.md

 Gameplay mechanics and combat get genuine praise, carrying over the tactical fun from the first game.
 Visual quality is improved and voice acting is appreciated.

-The dominant complaint is character creation limitations, specifically the lack of options for distinctly male or female characters according to many and thus creating an androgynous look.
+Character creation gets the most criticism, with many players noting limited options for distinguishing male and female characters and finding the default faces fall into uncanny valley territory.
-Some reviews also think the faces look odd and easily enter into uncanny valley.
 Clearly an issue that drives the negative reviews and mentioned alot.

 Technical issues with crashes and bugs add to it.
 I assume some of these issues will be ironed out during Early Access.
 75% positive is not the best, but it's entirely possible to get back from.